Posted October 2025

 Note: ND stands for not disclosed.
 ND is used to avoid disclosing data for individual employers.
 Industries labeled ND are grouped in the Not elsewhere classified category.

-Average annual covered employment in Clark County was 180,182 and the average annual wage was $68,874 in 2023.
+Average annual covered employment in Clark County was 180,400 in 2024.
+This was little changed from 180,182 in 2023.
 Covered employment refers to workers who received wages in Washington state and are eligible for state and federal unemployment insurance (UI) compensation programs.

 Workforce demographics for Clark County